Spec-nology/Arterator-server/README.md

 -   To start server `NPM run dev`
 -   the server will now be running on port 3000

+## Database.

+The database schema can be viewed [here](https://dbdiagram.io/d/62b614bd69be0b672c3a78b5) The database parses the .csv files in `/data/datasources` To seed the database the heroku environment variable `DEV` must be set to `true` then preform `GET /resetdb` If the process is successful you will receive the response `DB reset`

 ## Routes.

 | Method | Route                          | Description                                          | Returns                                    |